DesiQuintans/ZotCopy/README.md

 ## How to use ZotCopy

+1. Download **ZotCopy.exe** and place it anywhere.
+The other files are source files and not needed.
-1. Run ZotCopy and Zotero Standalone.
+2. Run ZotCopy and Zotero Standalone.
-2. At the place in your document where you want to insert citations, press `< Win + z >` to invoke a ZotCopy search prompt.
+3. At the place in your document where you want to insert citations, press `< Win + z >` to invoke a ZotCopy search prompt.
-3. Type a search query and hit `< Enter >`.
+4. Type a search query and hit `< Enter >`.
 It will be entered as a search in Zotero.
-4. Select the sources that you want to cite.
+5. Select the sources that you want to cite.
 Select multiple source with `< Ctrl + Click >`.
-5. To insert the citations, press `< Win + z >` again.
+6. To insert the citations, press `< Win + z >` again.
 They will be copied and inserted into your document.
-6. To cancel insertion, press `< Escape >` to go back to your document.
+7. To cancel insertion, press `< Escape >` to go back to your document.

 | Key     | Context        | Action                                          |